 Income/Asset Verifications — The minimum annual income requirements according to the embassy’s posted schedule are rather humble: USD 28,406 for the primary applicant plus USD 7,102 for the second family member at the current Euro/$ conversion rate.
-Fortunately we can meet this hurdle; however, this is where the various embassies’ autonomy can come into play.
-A couple blogs pointed out that these figures represent minimum amounts needed — if the applicants plan to live in a higher-cost city (say, Madrid perhaps) the embassy may look for additional funding.
+Fortunately we can meet this hurdle; however, this is where the various consulates’ autonomy can come into play.
+A couple blogs pointed out that these figures represent minimum amounts needed — if the applicants plan to live in a higher-cost city (say, Madrid perhaps) the consulate may look for additional funding.
 We have tried to anticipate this contingency and are hoping for the best.

 Documenting our funds involved contacting Vanguard and talking to two different representatives, explaining that we couldn’t simply download our statements from the web like they kept suggesting.
-I repeated that the embassy requires a signed and notarized statement to confirm its authenticity.
+I repeated that the consulate requires a signed and notarized statement to confirm its authenticity.
 At the end of the day, we obtained the proper documents (and duly had them translated and copied).

 Medical Insurance — The final wonky item is medical insurance.
 A full policy covering all routine and emergency medical conditions, with no copays or deductibles, as well as repatriation coverage (getting a body back to the US) is required to have been purchased by the time of the appointment.
-The embassy provides a list of approved Spanish insurance companies, but they all transact in Spanish — quite the challenge when making such an important decision.
+The consulate provides a list of approved Spanish insurance companies, but they all transact in Spanish — quite the challenge when making such an important decision.
 Then I stumbled onto an office of Sanitas (the largest insurer in Spain) that specializes in helping expats obtain policies in English (sanitasexpat.com).
 What a find!
 Although we have already purchased the policy in order to satisfy the visa requirements, Sanitas was able to delay the effective date by 60 days until 1 November.